 The Ninebot Max is, among other things, a bug-fixing version for the Xiaomi models.
 It addresses many previous lessons and learns from a lot of mistakes, so it has very few serious issues.
 There are a few though, so if you are considering getting this scooter, you should know about them.

 Probably the most common issue reported, and the one that’s the most valid concern in my opinion, is the discrepancy between the advertised range and the range that owners get in the real world.
-Some of those reports are by riders that are close to, or over the weight limit, but still, in a few cases, the range is almost half of what Ninebot promise.
-That’s still a lot of range, but it can be misleading.
+Some of those reports are by riders that are close to, or over the weight limit, but still, in a few cases, the range is just two-thirds of what Segway promises.
+Even that is still a lot of range, but it can be misleading.
 Luckily, this is not as common as reviews may make it to be, and many owners get ranges close to the advertised one.

 So, in summary, the Ninebot Max is not without issues, but that’s true of literally every scooter, and the number and seriousness of the issues is much lower than for most other models.